Luzzotica/AuthenticAIPlaybook/public/chapters/chapter-05.md

 2. Social Media Posts, and even
 3. BOOKS

-in YOUR voice AND the training on how to use each of them!
+in YOUR voice!

+We won't stop there though because I've found that just giving people prompts isn't that effective...
+So before we get to the prompts I'm going to show you how they work.

 You ready to get vulnerable and share your greatness with the world {{name}}?